 Here are a few recent things I’ve been working on.
-You can purchase my pottery at a store near you, through my online store, or stop by my booth at a show near you to see what’s new.
+You can purchase my pottery at a store near you, through my online store, or stop by my booth at a show near you.
 For more unique, one-of-a-kind work, the latest and greatest, and for information on occasional special offers, follow me on Instagram and Facebook.

 Custom House Plates: send me an image of your house and I’ll commemorate it in blue and white on an 11″ plate!